Albert0i/RedisDump/RedisFunctions.md

 #### IV.
 Example usage
 ##### **Really trivial things**
-To get the Redis Version with:
+To get the Redis Version:
 ```
 > FCALL_RO VER 0
 "8.0.2"
 ```

-To round up a number to a certain of decimal place:
+To round up a number to a number of decimal place:
 ```
 > FCALL_RO TOFIX 2 123.456 2
 "123.46"